limpkin/mooltipass/source_code/src/USB/README.md

 ---------------
 From plugin/app: request the login for the current context

-From Mooltipass: the login if the user has approved the sending of credential / has been authentified, error code otherwise
+From Mooltipass: the login if the user has approved the sending of credential / has been authentified, empty packet otherwise.
+The login is sent via HID at the same time if request valid.

 0x06: get password
 ------------------
 From plugin/app: request the login for the current context

-From Mooltipass: the login if the user has approved the sending of credential / has been authentified, error code otherwise
+From Mooltipass: 1 byte data packet, 0x00 indicates that the Mooltipass didn't send the password, 0x01 if so.
+The password is sent via HID at the same time if request valid.

 0x07: set login
 ---------------